 That's why the other new rating system is 'App performance', denoted by an A, followed by a number.

-It works in a similar way to the video class, and you'll see an A1 logo on a card which meets the minimum requirements which are:
+It works in a similar way to the video class, and you'll see an A1 or A2 logo on a card.
+A2 is very new, but A1 cards should be fast enough for running apps and games.

 So which card should I buy?

 Stick to the well-known brands which will offer a warranty on their cards.
-Reputable brands include: Toshiba, Samsung, SanDisk, Lexar, Kingston and Verbatim, among others.
+Reputable brands include: Samsung, SanDisk, Lexar, Kingston, Integral and Verbatim, among others.

 How we test microSD cards